 Punakha Dzong: Located at the confluence of two rivers, the Punakha Dzong is one of the most impressive dzongs in Bhutan.
 It served as the capital and is known for its stunning architecture and beautiful surroundings.

 Hiking and Trekking: Bhutan's pristine landscapes offer excellent opportunities for outdoor activities.
-Popular trekking routes include the Snowman Trek, Druk Path Trek, and the Jomolhari Trek.
+Popular trekking routes include the Snowman Trek, the Druk Path Trek, and the Jomolhari Trek.

 Traditional Medicine: Bhutan has a tradition of herbal medicine known as Sowa Rigpa.
 Visitors can explore traditional medicine centers, where they can learn about Bhutanese healing practices and herbal remedies.

 It's important to note that Bhutan places a strong emphasis on sustainable and responsible tourism.
 The government aims to preserve the country's natural and cultural heritage while providing an authentic and immersive experience for visitors.
+However, it's always a good idea to check for the latest updates and travel advisories before planning a trip to Bhutan.
+Please keep in mind that the above information is based on the knowledge available up until June 2023.

 Bhutan is one of the adventures, cultural tour, and trekking with amazing views during the trip.
 This package is around 14 days of tour and trekking in the Bhutan Himalayas.
 It is one of the greatest ways to taste the[..]